 Statistical methods and theoretical modeling of social learning and cultural evolution

-I am also interested in developing and communicating dynamic, hierarchical statistical modeling techniques for examining social learning data-- and behavioral data more generally.
+I am also interested in developing and communicating dynamic, hierarchical statistical modelling techniques for examining social learning data-- and behavioral data more generally.
 This includes dealing with multinomial data, correlations between behaviors, using multiple learning strategies simultaneously, and individual variation in the integration of personal and social information.
 My goal is to link analytical techniques more closely to the theoretical models we use to inform our predictions in behavioral ecology and cultural evolution.
 This work is primarily done using Hamiltonian MCMC (r-STAN).
 All of my code, simulations, and data (when possible) are openly shared on my GitHub account.
-Ongoing theoretical modeling projects look at gene-culture coevolution in stage structured populations, interactions between frequency dependent learning and individual learning, and social learning in rapidly changing environments.
+Ongoing theoretical modelling projects look at gene-culture coevolution in stage structured populations, interactions between frequency dependent learning and individual learning, and social learning in rapidly changing environments.
 The quantitative components of my research are conducted with MPIO’s Lucy Aplin, Mary Brooke McElreath and Richard McElreath at MPI-Evolutionary Anthropology in Leipzig.

 Bequeathal in dusky footed woodrats (Neotoma fuscipes).